vlad-saling/dir/README.md

 ## usage

-Most images are relatively high-res, so you'll need to resize them on your end.
+Most images are relatively high-res, so you'll need to resize them on your end (e.g. via css).
 They are provided in most popular ratios and compressed.

 ## image url pattern